TrellixVulnTeam/swahilipython_SCMU/Doc/library/locale.rst

 .. data:: LC_MONETARY

    Locale category for formatting of monetary values.
-The available options are available from the :func:`localeconv` function.
+The available options are available kutoka the :func:`localeconv` function.

 .. data:: LC_MESSAGES